jacechua/data-visualisation/README.md

 # data-visualisation
-Data visualiation tools and techniques, a personal compilation.
+Data visualisation tools and techniques, a personal compilation.